Blackprint/nodes-discord/README.md

 [![Build Status](https://github.com/blackprint/template-js/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/blackprint/template-js/actions/workflows/build.yml)

 ## Discord.js nodes for Blackprint
 This module gives you an ability to use [Discord.js](https://discord.js.org/) with [Blackprint](https://github.com/Blackprint/Blackprint).
+Unlike other module that can directly be used on Browser, this module require you to connect into Node.js via remote engine.

 ## Import this nodes from URL
 Please specify the version to avoid breaking changes.